irenetrampoline/papers/writeups/GoodEtAl_nips14.md

 ## tl;dr
  - Introduces new generative model using a discriminative and generative pair: counterfeit money maker gets better by having to evade poilce.
- -
+ - Presents theoretical results (optimality and convergence) as well as empirical results
- - Open question or critique
+ - Clean, simple, and pretty paper

 ## Overall Thoughts
 Machine learning research moves fast, and as of Jan 2017, generative adversarial nets (GAN) are currently the hottest model around.
 The idea is simple enough to understand: a money counterfeiter tries to make money that passes off as real, and the police get smarter at detecting counterfeits.